dominioncfg/just-functional-read-the-docs/index.md

 ## What is Just Functional

-Just Functional is simple math evaluator for .Net.
-It offers various customization options to suit your needs.
+Just Functional is an open-source math evaluator for .Net.
+It’s easy to get started with, just install a nuget package and add four lines of code and you are good to go.
+Here you will find all you need to know about the library, hope you find it useful.

 ## Topics